Creamy Cucumber Salad

 Stir everything together to coat the cucumbers in the sauce.

-This cucumber onion salad tastes best if you leave it to chill in the fridge for about 30 minutes before serving.
+This creamy cucumber salad tastes best if you leave it to chill in the fridge for about 30 minutes before serving.

 The cucumbers may release a bit more liquid during that time which will thin out the sauce a bit.
 You can either serve it as is, or you can drain off some of the liquid.
 Either way, this cucumber salad with mayo is delicious!